 The Lexis Hibiscus Port Dickson hotel is located in the southern part of Port Dickson near Blue Lagoon and Cape Rachado.
 There are details below for how to get here.

-However, there is so much to do at the Lexis Hibiscus you really don’t need to leave unless you want to.
+However, there is so much to do at in this Port Dickson Lexis Hibiscus blog you really don’t need to leave unless you want to.

 We had the perfect introduction to the Lexis Hibiscus on our visit – with our flight passing overhead on our way to Kuala Lumpur International Airport.
-It’s very cool seeing the hibiscus shape the rooms make from the air and much bigger than the photo above makes it seem.
+It’s very cool seeing the hibiscus shape the over water villas make from the air and much bigger than the photo above makes it seem.

-In fact, the Lexis Hibiscus has two Guinness World Records!
+The Lexis Hibiscus actually has two Guinness World Records!

 This introduction only improved when we arrived at the resort to a warm welcome and excellent check in staff.
 We were given vouchers (including for a free welcome drink) and a bag of drinks and snacks.
 It was very impressive.

 We were soon off in a buggy to our villa.
-You can watch part of the journey below!
+You can watch part of the journey below as part of our Grand Lexis Hibiscus review!

 Lexis Hibiscus Room Types

-There are many options for a Lexis Hibiscus Port Dickson room type.
-There are choices on land and on the water.
-I think it’s hard to go past staying in an over-water villa though and this hotel has many of them.
+One of the important things to note in this Lexis Port Dickson blog, is that there are many options for a Lexis Hibiscus Port Dickson room type.
+As you might expect from this resort given its accolades, there are choices both on land and on the water!
+I think it’s hard to pass up staying in an over-water villa though and this hotel has many of them.

 We stayed in a Lexis Hibiscus Port Dickson premium pool villa sea view which means it’s a premium pool villa that is more private with a full sea view instead of pointing towards the resort, walkways or other villas.